-Sk it: "Sheep and Wolves" Have a volunteer play the part of a shepherd; have and three to act as wolves (or another animal that kills sheep and goats).
+- □ Have a volunteer play the part of a shepherd; have and three to act as wolves (or another animal that kills sheep and goats).
 Then ask some other trainees to act as sheep.
 Have the sheep stand in a clear area with their shepherd in their midst.
-Have the wolves stand apart.
-Explain: After you count to three, if a wolf touches a sheep, then the sheep 'dies' and must sit down.
-If the shepherd touches a wolf, then the wolf dies and must sit down.
-Start the game again, and stop it when most of the wolves are dead or are afraid to come near.
-Ask: "Which is more valuable, sheep or humans?"
+Have the wolves stand apart. - □ Explain: After you count to three, if a wolf touches a sheep, then the sheep 'dies' and must sit down.
+If the shepherd touches a wolf, then the wolf dies and must sit down. - □ Count to three and let the game go until most of the sheep are 'dead', then stop the action. - Next: Have the shepherd reorganize like Jethro told Moses, naming elders who form small groups and delegate to the elders his power to kill wolves.
+Have the sheep gather closely around their new shepherds. - □ Start the game again, and stop it when most of the wolves are dead or are afraid to come near.

+- □ Ask: 'Which is more valuable, sheep or humans?'
+(Let anyone answer.) - □ Ask: 'What number of sheep is an unacceptable loss?'
+[Answer: Not even one]. - □ Ask: 'What do wise shepherds do when their flock grows big?'
 (Let anyone answer.)
-Ask, "What number of sheep is an unacceptable loss?"
-(Answer: Not even one).
-Ask: "What do wise pastors do when their flock grows big?"
-(Let anyone answer.)
-Affirm that: • Pastors care for their flocks better by appointing assistant shepherds to oversee small groups, whom he trains to perform pastoral duties under his supervision. • Pastors who refuse to do this commit a serious sin before God. ш Ask: "Under what circumstances would a congregation normally reproduce cells, which are tiny churches within a big congregation?"
-Affirm that: Cell churches are more common in big cities.
-A congregation should reproduce small groups, before it grows too big to practice normal, New Testament, congregational body life.
-Church body life is described in 1 Corinthians 12 and 14, as well as in Ephesians 4:11-16.
-Believers are to serve one another in love with their various, God-given, spiritual gift-based ministries. • Several cells can celebrate together regularly.
-If that is too difficult, then do so only on special occasions.
+Affirm that: - Shepherds care for their flocks better by appointing assistant shepherds to oversee small groups, whom he trains to perform shepherding duties under his supervision. - Shepherds who refuse to do this commit a serious sin before God. - □ Ask: 'Under what circumstances would a congregation normally reproduce cells, which are tiny churches within a big congregation?'
+Affirm that: - Cell churches are more common in big cities.
+A congregation should reproduce small groups, before it grows too big to practice normal, New Testament, congregational body life. - Church body life is described in 1 Corinthians 12 and 14, as well as in Ephesians 4:11-16.
+Believers are to serve one another in love with their various, God-given, spiritual gift-based ministries. - Several cells can celebrate together regularly.
+If that is too difficult, then do so only on special occasions. - In cell churches, the most important congregational life takes place in small-group cell meetings, usually in homes.
+Some call cells 'home churches.'